 For the purposes of the SPT, partial days count as full days and, while fractional days add, any remaining fractional days are neither rounded up or down, but dropped.
 The SPT must continue to be met on an annual U.S. calendar tax period basis for an individual to continue to be considered a continuing U.S. resident alien year after year.

-As below- Starting Date- under IRC Sec 7701(b)(2)(C)(ii), up to 10 de minimus days may be excluded from U.S. presence for the determination of the SPT.
+As below- Starting Date- under IRC Sec 7701(b)(2)(C)(ii), up to 10 de minimus days may be excluded from U.S. presence for the determination of the SPT start date.

 Elections to be Treated as a U.S. Resident Alien:

-This election is not available to individuals, as above, whose days were either exempted or excludable under the SPT as above.
+This election is not available to individuals, as above, whose days were either exempted or excludable under the SPT as above under IRC Sec 7701(b)(3)(D) as defined by 7701(b)(5)(A-D) or IRC Sec 7701(b)(7).
 The election to be treated as a U.S. resident alien from the date of entry forward may benefit taxpayers with mortgage interest or other itemized deductions not allowed as deductions to U.S. nonresident aliens, or if they have foreign losses, e.g.: foreign rental losses.
-Also in some cases it may facilitate breaking residence in their former country.
+Also in some cases it may facilitate the breaking of tax residence in their former country.
 Spouse and dependents must also qualify, therefore the election must be made individually for the entire family.
 There is an option to do one election, with all non minor family members signing the election.

 Married election– Likewise under IRC Sec 6013(g) and (h) there exists an election for married persons to make them both full year U.S. resident aliens.
-This election applies to either: a) IRC Sec 6013(g) a full year U.S. resident alien married to a December 31 U.S. nonresident alien, applies to year made and all subsequent tax years or b) IRC Sec 6013(h) to two dual status December 31 U.S. resident aliens, applies to first year only.
+This election applies to either: a) IRC Sec 6013(g) a full year U.S. resident alien married to a December 31 U.S. nonresident alien, which applies to the tax year made and all subsequent tax years or b) IRC Sec 6013(h) to two dual status December 31 U.S. resident aliens, which applies to the first elected tax year only.